New Hampshire Hourly Paycheck Calculator

 Estimate New Hampshire hourly paycheck after deductions and taxes.
 Enter pay rate, hours, overtime, benefits.
 Examples calculate and scroll results.

 New Hampshire has no state income tax on wages.
 Typical paychecks include federal income tax, Social Security, and Medicare.
-Employers, not employees, fund New Hampshire unemployment insurance (SUTA).
-Businesses may owe state-level employer taxes/assessments unrelated to employee take-home.
+Employers fund New Hampshire unemployment insurance (SUTA).
+Businesses may owe employer-level taxes unrelated to employee take-home.
 Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and Section 125 insurance premiums—can reduce taxable wages when plan-eligible.

-- Employee (state/local): No New Hampshire state or municipal wage/income withholding.
+- Employee (state/local): No NH state or municipal wage/income withholding.

-- Employer: NH SUTA; FUTA; workers’ comp; required postings/recordkeeping.
+- Employer: NH SUTA; FUTA; workers’ compensation; required postings and recordkeeping.

 - Pretax deductions: May lower federal taxable wages and, when eligible, FICA.